norvigaward/naward12/report.md

-## 2. Method, How have you performed your experiments
+## 2. Methodology towards performing experiments
-A possible method is to first verify categories that are initially provided by a common brainstorm session between the teamers.
+A possible method is to first verify categories that are initially provided by a common brainstorm session between the teammembers.
 Afterwards the different words that can be assigned to each of the categories can be measured by count.
 So this is about synonyms that can be interpreted as common. of course the count of unique words is also incorporated to be able to specify each category more according to the different meaning of those words.<br> For getting a list of meaningful and therefore valuable amount of classifications there will be made use of <a href="https://www.dmoz.org">this website</a>.
 This website is one of the largest comprehensive human-edited directory of the Word Wide Web.
 Moreover, it is historically called the Open Directory Project (ODP).
 This site is presumed to be de most widely distributed data base of content that is classified by humans.
 In order to produce a machine-learning based classifier.
 The directory of this website is used in order to make the classifier as complete as possible.
 The website is therefore presumed to be a good approximation of all the content that is currently available on the web per domain.
 From every URL, the domain name will be deduced and consequently assigned to one or more categories in terms of probability chance that a given domain name, which is deduced from a URL, can be assigned to the categories.
 For Example a record will therefore be presented as follows: